-- 6. Set any jumpers or switches on the drive according to the documentation that comes with the drive. - 7.
-Align the drive assembly with the guide rails in the bay (with the connector end of the drive facing you). - 8.
-Gently slide the drive assembly into the drive bay as far as it will go. - 9.
-Attach the hard disk drive to the drive cage with the four screws. - 10.
+- 7. Set any jumpers or switches on the drive according to the documentation that comes with the drive. - 8.
+Align the drive assembly with the guide rails in the bay (with the connector end of the drive facing you). - 9.
+Gently slide the drive assembly into the drive bay as far as it will go. - 10.
+Attach the hard disk drive to the drive cage with the four screws. - 11.
+Press in on the locking latch and rotate the drive cage back into the server, - 12.
+Secure the drive cage to the chassis with the blue thumbscrew that you removed earlier. - 13.
 Connect one end of the signal cable into the back of the drive and make sure that the other end of the cable is connected into the connector on the system board.
-See "Power and signal cables for internal drives" on page 20 for additional information about cabling drives and "System-board internal connectors" in the User's Guide for the location of the SATA or SCSI connectors on the system board.
-If there are open connectors on the cables that connect existing SCSI drives, you can use these cables to connect the new drive. - 11.
-Route the signal cable so that it does not block the airflow to the rear of the drives or over the microprocessor and DIMMs. - 12.
+See "Power and signal cables for internal drives" on page 22 for additional information about cabling drives and "System-board internal connectors" in the User's Guide for the location of the SATA connectors on the system board.
+If there are open connectors on the cables that connect existing SATA drives, you can use these cables to connect the new drive.

+- 14. Route the signal cable so that it does not block the airflow to the rear of the drives or over the microprocessor and DIMMs. - 15.
 Connect the power cable to the back of the drive.
 The connectors are keyed and can be inserted only one way.

-If you have other options to install or remove, do so now.
+If you have other devices to install or remove, do so now.
 Otherwise, go to "Completing the installation" on page 25.